 MoneyHelper's webpage How to spot a pension scam explains how to spot a scam, some simple rules to follow and what to do if you think you may have been targeted.
 See Useful contacts below for details.

 The Pensions Regulator has a webpage Protect yourself from scammers giving good advice for how to protect yourself against being scammed and what to do if you think that you may have been scammed.
 See Useful contacts below for details.

 The Financial Conduct Authority also has a website page: Be a ScamSmart investor which can help you to avoid investment and pension scams.

-Citizens Advice consumer service may be able to help and might refer you to your local Citizens Advice office for face-to-face support.
+Advice Direct Scotland's consumer service may be able to help and might refer you to your local Citizens Advice office for face-to-face support.
 See Useful contacts in the next section for details.

 Early exit fees

 The FCA's rules cap the fees that can be charged if you take money out of your pension early.
 From 31 March 2017, early exit charges: